Trump assassination posts test boundaries of academic freedom

 As the news broke about a gunman’s 13 July attempt to kill former president Donald Trump during a Pennsylvania rally, John James, an English instructor at Bellarmine University in Louisville, posted on Instagram above one of the latest headlines: “If you’re gonna shoot, man, don’t miss.”

 Dr James took down his post the next day, he said, and later deactivated his Instagram account.
-But Libs of TikTok, an X account that often personally targets liberals, had already broadcast a screenshot of his post to its millions of followers, and hateful messages began pouring in to him and university employees.
+But Libs of TikTok, an X account that often personally targets liberals, had already broadcast a screenshot of his post to its millions of followers and hateful messages began pouring in to him and university employees.

 These are the types of faculty member statements that test the boundaries of traditional academic freedom protections.
-They often crop up at times of intense controversy, such as this.
+They often crop up at times of intense controversy such as this.
 And Dr James wasn’t the only academic to post something about the assassination attempt that attracted social media and media attention.

 Dr Anya, who didn’t return Inside Higher Ed’s requests for comment, hasn’t taken down her post.
-A Carnegie Mellon spokesperson only provided a brief statement on the issue: “Free expression is core to our democracy and to the mission of higher education.
+A Carnegie Mellon spokesperson provided only a brief statement on the issue: “Free expression is core to our democracy and to the mission of higher education.
 Faculty commentary on personal social media accounts do not represent our institutional views.”
 (Dr Anya is the same professor who attracted controversy when she posted, as Queen Elizabeth of the UK was dying in 2022, “I heard the chief monarch of a thieving and raping genocidal empire is finally dying.
 May her pain be excruciating.”)

-Across the Canadian border, CBC/Radio-Canada reported on a conversation two professors had with each other on X. According to that public broadcaster, University of Guelph professor Shoshanah Jacobs posted a video of the shooting’s aftermath alongside the words “When 4 inches really matters,” and University of British Columbia professor of teaching Karen Pinder replied, “Damn, so close.
+Across the Canadian border, CBC/Radio-Canada reported on a conversation two professors had with each other on X. According to that public broadcaster, University of Guelph professor Shoshanah Jacobs posted a video of the shooting’s aftermath alongside the words “When 4 inches really matters”, and University of British Columbia professor of teaching Karen Pinder replied, “Damn, so close.
 Too bad.”

 Back in the US, there were murkier cases.
-Libs of TikTok, like it did with James at Bellarmine, posted allegations last week that Louise Kelly, an associate professor of exercise science at California Lutheran University, had posted online, “I hope next time they don’t miss and I really hope this isn’t the last attempt too … I would love to do it myself if I wasn’t so far away.”
+As it did with Dr James at Bellarmine, Libs of TikTok posted allegations last week that Louise Kelly, an associate professor of exercise science at California Lutheran University, had posted online, “I hope next time they don’t miss and I really hope this isn’t the last attempt too…I would love to do it myself if I wasn’t so far away.”
 Libs of TikTok tagged the Secret Service in its post.

 In Alabama, a conservative site called 1819 News reported that Jennifer L. Collins, whose Facebook account listed her as an adjunct professor at the University of Alabama, had posted on Facebook, “Someone is a really lousy shot because they not only missed his large ass but they missed AAALLLL those people behind him too.
 Weird, huh?”

-The alleged post by Dr Collins seemed to suggest that she also thought the assassination attempt was staged, but she ended it by quoting the refrain from a song, from the musical Chicago, sung by female murderers.
+The alleged post by Dr Collins seemed to suggest that she also thought the assassination attempt was staged, but she ended it by quoting the refrain from a song from the musical Chicago, sung by female murderers.
 The refrain includes the words “He had it coming/He only had himself to blame.”

-Extramural Activities
+Extramural activities

-The American Association of University Professors’ 1940 “Statement of Principles on Academic Freedom and Tenure,” which it wrote in partnership with the American Association of Colleges and Universities, has been emulated by universities across the country.
+The American Association of University Professors’ (AAUP) 1940 “Statement of Principles on Academic Freedom and Tenure”, which it wrote in partnership with the American Association of Colleges and Universities, has been emulated by universities across the country.
 But it doesn’t provide much clarity on where the line should be.
 It includes multiple caveats.

-It says that when faculty members “speak or write as citizens, they should be free from institutional censorship or discipline.”
+It says that when faculty members “speak or write as citizens, they should be free from institutional censorship or discipline”.
 That seems clear enough, and these faculty members seem to have been speaking or writing as citizens.

 But there’s a caveat: “Their special position in the community imposes special obligations,” AAUP says.
 At the same time, “they should remember that the public may judge their profession and their institution by their utterances.
 Hence they should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they are not speaking for the institution.”